 - What sacrifices would you need to make in order to become a voice actor?

 - What would you gain if you pursued this activity later than you think is the norm?

-Here’s the thing: voice over does not have one specific path.
+Here’s the thing: voice-over does not have one specific path.
 People pursue voice work at all different stages of their lives.
 Because it’s not a traditional career path, it’s not like other jobs.
 While you can go to school for it, you don’t need to, and to be honest, I don’t think anyone really cares if you have formal training or not.
 It can absolutely be helpful, and I always encourage taking classes and pursuing coaching, but there’s no degree that you need to hold in order to start auditioning.
 You can just…well…start!

 Create a Community and Get Started

 Here’s my final piece of advice: Don’t ever let anyone tell you it’s too late to try something new.
 Take it from someone who has reinvented herself more than once…if your inner voice says go, then please don’t ever let anyone or anything stop you.
-There’s tons of resources available to help you…so just GO!
+There are tons of resources available to help you…so just GO!